The report is divided into three parts:

 Healthcare organizations are feeling pressured to consolidate

 Today, hospitals are operating on razor-thin margins, strained by rising inflation, staffing shortages, and COVID-19.
-In a 2021 report by the American Hospital Association, supply costs per patient rose by 21%, medical supply costs per patient increased by 32%, and median drug costs per patient went up by 37% from 2019 to 2021.
+In a report by the American Hospital Association, supply costs per patient rose by 18.5%, medical supply costs per patient increased by 32%, and median drug costs per patient went up by 31.6% between 2021 and 2022.

 As a result, facilities are experiencing increased pressure to scale via consolidation.
 Definitive Healthcare data reveal that healthcare organizations are searching for ways to lower overhead and operate at scale by adding more providers, beds, physician practices, and imaging centers to their network.